KhayaDillon/rails-reading-list-manager-project/planner.md

 --route would be '/user/:id/shelf/:id'
 --Top of page
 -count of books (model method)
---count of total pages read (model method)
+-count of total pages read (model method)
 --Under each book is...
 -amount of pages left (model method)
 -an integer adjuster for the pg count